 Rent is the most expensive service almost anywhere on the globe.
 Particularly in cities, which are home to some of the world’s most prestigious colleges.
 As a result, if you are not living on campus, renting your own place is a highly expensive option.

-Remember that most students do not want to spend their whole money on an apartment, which is why co-living has become so popular.
+Remember that most students do not want to spend their whole money on an apartment, which is why co-living in two bedroom apartments has become so popular.
 Finding someone to share a space with is typically simple – there are a plethora of websites where you may seek a neighbor.

 However, keeping track of one’s expenses is a crucial element of every student’s life since young people frequently borrow money from one another and then forget about it.
 SplitWise looks to be quite useful in this situation.
 It’s an online tool that lets friends, lovers, coworkers, and roommates measure and defines common spaces and then divides them evenly among everyone in the group.